klinux/plugin.secret.hashicorp.vault/README.md

 * Edit the `SecretConfig.java` class to add any configuration fields that is needed for the secret manager of your choice.
 * Edit the `secrets.template.html` file which contains the view for the configuration required to access secrets.
 * Implement the `SecretConfigValidator.java` class to add validations for the secret configs.
-* Implement the `SecretConfigLookupExecutor.java` class to resolve the keys utilized in GoCD.
+* Implement the `SecretConfigLookupExecutor.java` class to return the resolved secrets on the basis of keys received in the request.

 ## Building the code base